150 ml to Ounces: A full breakdown to Metric-Imperial Conversions

 Q3: How accurate does the conversion need to be?

 A3: The required accuracy depends on the context.
 In cooking, a small degree of error is generally acceptable.
-However, in scientific or medical applications, much higher accuracy is necessary.
+That said, in scientific or medical applications, much higher accuracy is necessary.

 Q4: What about converting larger volumes?

 A4: The same principle applies to larger volumes.
-Simply multiply the number of milliliters by the conversion factor (1 fl oz / 29.57 ml) to obtain the equivalent in fluid ounces.
+On top of that, simply multiply the number of milliliters by the conversion factor (1 fl oz / 29.
+57 ml) to obtain the equivalent in fluid ounces.

 Q5: Are there other units I should know about?